 These structures carry supply conductors which are adjacent to roads or areas where people may regularly travel or gather as required by code.

 Separate structure identification number signs include ground view markers using characters between 2.5″ and 6″ in height, and identification number signs for aerial inspection and maintenance purposes using characters between 6″ and 12″ in height attached at or near the top of every 5th or 10th tower.

-Wide variation in towers require unique, adaptable, and universal mounting solutions
+Wide variation in towers requires unique, adaptable, and universal mounting solutions.

 Different tower materials